gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 ### Include

 When using `include(A)`, the module (`A`) is inserted in the ancestor chain of the receiver module.
-It's methods are thus made available on instances of the receiver.
+Its methods are thus made available on instances of the receiver.

 ```ruby
 class Cat < Animal